Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 We also love it on smoked chicken!

-The Best Wood Chips for Smoking a Turkey in a Masterbuilt Electric Smoker
+The Best Wood Chips for Whole Turkey

 You need to be a little selective when it comes to choosing the right wood chips to smoke a turkey in a Masterbuilt electric smoker.